J&J Medical Connect

 • Additional safety through week 48 included:

-• One additional NMSC occurred in the placebo→TREMFYA group.
+• One additional NMSC occurred in the PBO→TREMFYA group.

-• One additional MACE (myocardial infarction) was reported in the placebo→TREMFYA group.
+• One additional MACE (myocardial infarction) was reported in the PBO→TREMFYA group.

 • No serious infections, malignancies, or MACE occurred in the adalimumab→TREMFYA group.